Engee documentation

 Code generation based on custom templates

-Code generation for blocks
+Generating code for blocks

-Custom templates can be used to generate code for blocks of Engee models.
-After adding the template to the path, click on the "Generate Code" button codegen icon 1.
+Custom templates can be used to generate code for Engee model blocks.
+After adding the template to the path, click the Generate Code button codegen icon 1/verilog icon.
 In the results folder you will find the generated file in the selected language.

-List of supported functions
+list of supported functions

 Category